DelroyGayle/interview_exercise/README.md

 ```

-## Mocking the unibuddy_api end point (e.g /api/v1/users/)
+## Mocking the unibuddy_api endpoint (e.g /api/v1/users/)

-You may want to mock data from the ub_internal_api end points.
+You may want to mock data from the ub_internal_api endpoints.
 We can do this using [Mock Server](https://www.mock-server.com/)

 For `/api/v1/users/{$userId}` an example would be